kadena-io/pact/docs/pact-properties.rst

 |image0|

-The Pact property checking system
+The Pact Property Checking System
 =================================

 What is it?